Chapter 18 – Home Sweet Home

-Tara started to say something and Jax backed her up against the wall and clamped a hand over her mouth.
+Tara started to say something and Jax backed her up against the wall then clamped a hand over her mouth.
 He looked her dead in the eyes.

 “I had to watch as he fell apart.
 He would stand at that window day after day waiting for his MOTHER to come home.
 He did that for a solid TWO MONTHS!
 And when you didn’t show… He went into a depression.”

 “That’s not even possible.
 He wasn’t old enough to understand.”

 “You’re wrong.
 You weren’t here to see it, so what would you know about my son and what he’s capable of.
 He understood more than you realized.
 You’re the one that fed him all that mother nonsense.
 You did that, on the day of our wedding.
 Hell, you fed me a lot of bs too.
 But I should’ve known… You’re incapable of change.
 Once things get a little too uncomfortable, you’re running for the hills.
 So what is it this time Tara?
 You need me to kill another stalker boyfriend of yours, do you need me to hide a body, or do you need me to dust those cobwebs of yours?”

 Tara’s jaw dropped, and she slapped Jax across the face.
 Jax let out this low and threatening growl.